chemprop/chemprop/docs/source/tutorial/cli/train.rst

 Unlike Transfer Learning, this does **not** require that the downstream task's FFN has the same architecture as the pretrained model.
 When finetuning, the Message Passing (depth, hidden size, activation function, etc.) and Aggregation configurations are fixed to be whatever they were during pretraining, but the FNN is initialized from scratch according to the users request and then trained.

 Users can access pretrained foundation models by using the :code:`--from-foundation <name>` command line argument.
-Currently, the following foundation models are available in ChemProp:
+Currently, the following foundation models are available in Chemprop:

- * :code:`CheMeleon` Mordred-descriptor based foundation model pretrained on 1MM molecules from PubChem, suitable for many tasks and especially small datasets.
+ * :code:`CheMeleon` Mordred-descriptor based foundation model pretrained on 1M molecules from PubChem, suitable for many tasks and especially small datasets.
 See the `CheMeleon GitHub repository <https://github.com/JacksonBurns/chemeleon>`_ for more information.
  * :code:`<your-model>.pt` specify a filepath for a ChemProp model trained via the CLI and the Message Passing will be re-used with a new FFN

 The first time a given model is requested it will automatically be downloaded for you and saved to a directory called `.chemprop` in your home directory (except for your own models).

+.. _performant-training:

+Performant Training
+^^^^^^^^^^^^^^^^^^^

+Training can be accelerated using a molecular featurizer package called ``cuik-molmaker``.
+This package is not installed by default, but can be installed using the script ``check_and_install_cuik_molmaker.py``.
+In order to enable the accelerated featurizer, use the :code:`--use-cuikmolmaker-featurization` flag.
+This featurizer also performs on-the-fly featurization of molecules and reduces memory usage which is particularly useful for large datasets.

 .. _train-on-reactions: